Pimentoso/mini4wdchrono/README.md

 ![manches view](https://raw.githubusercontent.com/Pimentoso/mini4wdchrono/master/images/screen-manches.png)

-# Download the software
+## Download the software

 You can download the latest releases for Windows 10 (64-bit) or Mac OS (64-bit) from [the releases page](https://github.com/Pimentoso/mini4wdchrono/releases).

+Unzip the program anywhere on your computer, connect the lap timer to the computer via USB, and then launch the program.

+# The hardware

-# Hardware needed
+## Hardware needed

-- A computer.
+- A computer with the Mini4WDChrono software installed.

 - An arduino board.
 The project has been tested with both Arduino UNO and NANO.